How to Become a Social Worker in California

 Step 6: Fulfill Continuing Education Requirements

-How Long Does It Take To Become a Social Worker in California?
+How Long Does It Take to Become a Social Worker in California?

 What Skills Does a Social Worker Need?